Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Case studies

 In summary, each storage system follows a distinct use represented in its terminal set.
 The \ac{ev} follows a soft-tracking penalty $p_{\text{SoCDep}}$, the \ac{bess} follows a flexible daily periodicity, and the \ac{tess} handles medium-term thermal demand.
 Without the design of the mixed terminal set, the non-convex NLP would not converge to feasible locally optimal points, and thus is a key contribution of this paper.

 The performance of each planner is summarized in Table \ref{tab:cs1_costSummary}.
-Starting with the grid cost $C_{\textrm{grid}}$, the best performer is the \textit{CEmpDeg} in the summer and \textit{BNoDeg} in the winter.
-The differences between the first and second are less than 1 \texteuro.
-The worst performer is \textit{CPBDeg}.
-For the total capacity fade $Q_{\textrm{loss}}$, \textit{CEmpDeg} has the highest degradation in the summer and \textit{BNoDeg} has the highest in the winter.
-The proposed ageing-aware \textit{CPBDeg} achieves the lowest degradation in both seasons, maintaining a reasonable $C_{\textrm{grid}}$.
+Starting with the grid cost $C_{\textrm{grid}}$, the best performer is the \textit{BNoDeg} in the summer and winter.
+The worst performer is \textit{CEmpDeg} and the \ac{pb} controller \textit{CPBDeg} stands in the middle.
+For the total capacity fade $Q_{\textrm{loss}}$, \textit{CEmpDeg} has the lowest degradation while the \textit{BNoDeg} has the highest.
+The proposed ageing-aware \textit{CPBDeg} has -10\% less degradation than the \textit{BNoDeg}, maintaining a reasonable $C_{\textrm{grid}}$.

-In general, the planner that has the lowest $C_{\textrm{grid}}$ is the one with the highest $Q_{\textrm{loss}}$, but this is not always \textit{BNoDeg}.
-The \textit{CEmpDeg} fails to minimize the total capacity fade because of its model bias ($S^M_{a,t} \neq \tilde{S}^M_{a,t}$), in which it is rewarded to cycle at $\overline{SoC}_{b}$ and a calendar ageing independent of the $SoC_{b,t}$.
-Additionally, the linear \textit{BNoDeg} planner fails to fulfill its predictions because of the high number of rejected actions during summer.